 Ultimate Justice for their wicked deeds remains in God’s hands.
 What remains in our hands is the desire that they be saved and the means to do something about it: prayer and sacrifice.

-Source: Gereon Goldmann, The Shadow of His Wings: The True Story of Fr.
-Gereon Goldmann, OFM (San Francisco: Ignatius Press, 2000), 229-232.
-Used with permission.
+Story reprinted with the permission of the publisher.
+From Gereon Goldmann, The Shadow of His Wings: The True Story of Fr.
+Gereon Goldmann, OFM (San Francisco: Ignatius Press, 2000), 230-232.
 Kindly visit the website of Ignatius Press for more information about this book and other Catholic titles.